SmingHub/Sming/docs/source/arch/host/host-emulator.rst

 .. note::

-   If you don't already have MinGW installed, see :doc:`/arch/esp8266/getting-started/windows` for the Esp8266.
+   If you don't already have MinGW installed, see :doc:`/getting-started/windows/index`.